jp3141/60Hz/README.md

 2022-02-12 21:02:15.005  240051332,    300, 59.985921261,  47999001,      1495,  16,   247,   4
 2022-02-12 21:02:20.005  240035730,    300, 59.989820266,  47999001,      1795,  16,   228,   5

+The first few measurements are not over 5 s as the Python program synchs to 5 s intervals.

 The R Pi uses systemd to mount a network recorder drive, and to start the 60Hz service.
+TMUX on the Pi doesn't work with a simple systemd service, so is wrapper in a shell script.

-Here's an example of the data:
+Here's an example of the data also showing the plot:
+This correlates precisely with University of Tennessee's FNET service at http://fnetpublic.utk.edu/tabledisplay.html#WECC

 2022-02-12 22:03:55.005  239995033,    300, 59.999993000,  47999001,    223465,  16,   169,   7, -·························/·························+
 2022-02-12 22:04:00.005  239997705,    300, 59.999326244,  47999002,    223765,  16,   168,   7, -························/0·························+
 2022-02-12 22:04:05.005  239999145,    300, 59.998966246,  47999002,    224065,  16,   166,   7, -························|0·························+